skhan8/datasharing/README.md

 How to share data with a statistician/bioinformatician/data analsyst
 ===========

-This is a guide for anyone who needs to share data with a statistician/bioinformatician/data analsyst.
+This is a guide for anyone who needs to share data with a statistician/bioinformatician/data analyst.
 The target audiences I have in mind are:

 * Scientific collaborators who need statisticians to analyze data for them
 * Students or postdocs in scientific disciplines looking for consulting advice